maestrano/maestrano-java/README.md

 ### Migrating Connec!™ Data Sharing API calls

 Before you could directly make the static call on ConnecClient.
-Now you need to use the contructor Before 0.9.0:
+Now you need to use the constructor Before 0.9.0:
 ```java
 Map<String, Object> organizations = ConnecClient.all("organizations", groupId);